rwpenney/pmcyg/README.txt

 to check your package list, and estimate how much space it would require to download all the selected packages.
 If you want to download to a directory other than the default location you can choose a different area for the local cache with the command-line option '--directory'.
+If you want to download 64-bit versions of the Cygwin packages, you can use '--cygwin-arch x86_64'.

   General